eugene-eeo/validation.js/docs/guide.md

 ### `first(value, xs)`

-Arguments:

  - `value`: can be anything.
  - `xs`: an array of functions that return either `fail` or `ok`.

 Fails fast on the first invalidation.
+On successful validation, this returns `ok(value)`.
 Example:

 ```js
 dv.first(-1, [